beaudie/vesc/src/libANGLE/renderer/vulkan/README.md

 ## Command recording

+A render pass has three states: `unstarted`, started and active (we call it `active` in short), started but inactive (we call it `inactive` in short).
 The back-end records commands into command buffers via the following `ContextVk` APIs:

  * `beginNewRenderPass`: Writes out (aka flushes) prior pending commands into a primary command buffer, then starts a new render pass.
 Returns a secondary command buffer *inside* a render pass